csmu-cenr/biomartian/README.md

 you can simply call a single simple biomartian command!

-Furthermore, biomartian is all Python, so all the required dependencies are installed with a simple `pip install biomartian`.

 biomartian also aids BioMart discoverability since you can use standard tools like `grep` to search BioMart results instead of having to use Rs clunky and verbose ersatz implementation.

 Lastly, biomartian caches all queries across sessions (in `~/.biomartian`), so that subsequent queries are instantaneous.